adreeeyan/manga-provider/README.md

 **Return value**

-An array of these properties
+An array of these properties:

 |Name|Type|Description|Example|
 |----|----|-----------|-------|
 |source|string|Where the list comes from|"GoodManga"|